Cowabunga-online/Cowabunga-Online-Jailbreak/README.md

 * Tweaks Support: The next release will include full support for installing tweaks, bringing even more customization to your device.
 <br><br>
-## How to Install

-1. Open Safari on your iPhone or iPad running iOS 18 to iOS 18.3 or iPadOS 18 to iOS 18.3.
-2. Visit the official Cowabunga Online Jailbreak page.
-3. Follow the step-by-step instructions provided.